M-matrix

-In mathematics, especially linear algebra, an M-matrix is a Z-matrix with eigenvalues whose real parts are nonnegative.
+In mathematics, especially linear algebra, an M-matrix is a matrix whose off-diagonal entries are less than or equal to zero (i.e., it is a Z-matrix) and whose eigenvalues have nonnegative real parts.
 The set of non-singular M-matrices are a subset of the class of P-matrices, and also of the class of inverse-positive matrices (i.e. matrices with inverses belonging to the class of positive matrices).
 The name M-matrix was seemingly originally chosen by Alexander Ostrowski in reference to Hermann Minkowski, who proved that if a Z-matrix has all of its row sums positive, then the determinant of that matrix is positive.

 Characterizations

 An M-matrix is commonly defined as follows:

 Definition: Let A be a n × n real Z-matrix.
 That is, A = (a_{ij}) where a_{ij} ≤ 0 for all i ≠ j, 1 ≤ i,j ≤ n.
 Then matrix A is also an M-matrix if it can be expressed in the form A = sI − B, where B = (b_{ij}) with b_{ij} ≥ 0, for all 1 ≤ i,j ≤ n, where s is at least as large as the maximum of the moduli of the eigenvalues of B, and I is an identity matrix.

 For the non-singularity of A, according to the Perron–Frobenius theorem, it must be the case that s > ρ(B).
 Also, for a non-singular M-matrix, the diagonal elements a_{ii} of A must be positive.
 Here we will further characterize only the class of non-singular M-matrices.